 While not directly aimed at pipeline operators, R-14-014 can be viewed as a reminder about the importance of establishing emergency plans, training personnel on how to follow policies and procedures during an emergency operating condition, and communicating incidents to the appropriate authorities.

-In April, I will be presenting a whitepaper on this topic during the 2019 API Pipeline Conference and Control Room Forum as part of our Spring 2019 tradeshow exhibition schedule.
+I presented a whitepaper on this topic during the 2019 API Pipeline Conference and Control Room Forum as part of our Spring 2019 tradeshow exhibition schedule.

 The whitepaper covers how to optimize your alarm management program to support alarm response and then emergency response if there is an escalation.